skip to Main Content

 Banking

-In order to pay for goods and services when living in London, you’ll need money.
-But cash will only get you so far.
+When paying for goods and services when living in London, cash will only get you so far.
 You’ll need to establish a British bank account before travel, so it is ready for you once you arrive.
 You may be able to use your international account, but it will incur additional fees.

 NHS

-This may seem like an obvious item to put on a moving to London checklist, but you’ve got to have somewhere to live once you arrive in the British capital.
-Don’t board that plane until this box has a firm tick in it.
+Accommodation may seem like an obvious item to put on a checklist for moving to London, but you’ve got to have somewhere to live once you arrive in the British capital.
+Don’t board that plane until this box has a firm tick.
 If moving to London alone, living with housemates or flatmates is the best way to ensure you can afford to live in London.
-Adequate shared houses or flats with 3 or 4 other residents typically cost around £400-£500 a month, but this price can vary depending on the quality, size, and exact location of the property.
+Adequate shared houses or flats with 3 or 4 other residents typically cost anywhere from around £600-£740+ a month, but this price can vary depending on the property’s quality, size, and exact location.
 Make sure you check the details of your lease and tenancy fees.

 Pet transport services from the world’s leading international relocation experts